African Americans in Omaha, Nebraska: Commemorations and recognitions

 There have been several different organizations formed to commemorate the history of Omaha's African Americans.
 In the 1960s Bertha Calloway founded the Nebraska Negro Historical Society, and in 1974 the Society opened the Great Plains Black History Museum.
 The museum remains "dedicated to publicizing and preserving the achievements of the region’s vibrant African American heritage".

 In 1976, the community began Native Omaha Days, devised as a series of activities to celebrate black history in the city.
 In addition to being a labor organizer in meatpacking in the 1940s, Rowena Moore led an effort to recognize the Malcolm X House Site in the 1970s.
 A monument to Dr. Martin Luther King Jr. was placed along North 24th Street in the late 1990s.
 The Omaha Black Music Hall of Fame was founded in 2005 to celebrate the city's musical history.

 Economics

 The director of a statewide poverty advocacy group was quoted as saying in 2007: "In Omaha, you start talking about low-income issues, people assume you're talking about minority issues..."
 As of October 2007, the city of Omaha, the 42nd largest in the country, has the fifth highest percentage of low-income African Americans in the country.
 Census data from 2000 in Douglas County show more than 7,800 families live below the poverty line, about 6.7 percent of families.
-The percentage of black children in Omaha who live in poverty rank ranks number one in the United States, with nearly six of 10 black kids living below the poverty line.
+The percentage of black children in Omaha who live in poverty ranks number one in the United States, with nearly six of 10 black kids living below the poverty line.
 Only one other metropolitan area in the U.S., Minneapolis, has a wider economic disparity between blacks and whites.